A relatively strong week for both the euro and the Swiss franc,!

 - The drop in the Swiss franc during the U.S. trading session was likely on a big reversal in global risk sentiment to positive after news of a Brexit deal between the U.K. and EU was close to being drafted.

 - Brexit headlines were once again the dominant market forces during the Wednesday session, first driving traders into safe havens like the franc as doubts on the Brexit deal arose after reports of the DUP not likely supporting the deal.
 But risk sentiment moved back into the positive by the U.S. trading session as traders saw that a Brexit delay (i.e., avoiding a no-deal Brexit was seen as positive) was still a possibility if the U.K. Parliament could not agree on the new deal.

 - Swiss trade balance closed with a surplus of CHF 5.9B

-- No real direction for the franc on Friday’s trade as the positive risk sentiment that usually puts pressure on the safe haven continued to be cancelled out, likely on the continue positive Brexit vibes despite negative headlines for the latest Brexit deal (Boris Johnson’s Brexit deal is worse for the UK economy than Theresa May’s)
+- No real direction for the franc on Friday’s trade as the positive risk sentiment that usually puts pressure on the safe-haven continued to be canceled out, likely on the continue positive Brexit vibes despite negative headlines for the latest Brexit deal (Boris Johnson’s Brexit deal is worse for the UK economy than Theresa May’s)